-In the huddle-team has 20 seconds from which to put the ball in play from the time the referee blows the play in and announces the down (typically when most everyone is back in the huddle).
+In the huddle-team has 25 seconds from which to put the ball in play from the time the referee sets the cone and announces the down (typically when most everyone is back in the huddle).
 This infraction may also be called if the play is whistled in and the offensive team decides to exchange balls.
 Penalty is 10 yards and the down is repeated.

 Defense has no option on this call.

 Pass is considered complete at point of infraction and down is repeated where the play is blown dead.
 A defensive player cannot go over the top of the receiver in attempt to block the ball; this will result in a defensive pass interference call being made.

 In the event the Interference happens in the end-zone, the ball will be spotted at the 1yd line and down repeated.